Department of Geosciences Graduate Degree Handbook

 • Additional Coursework:

-• Regular or non-regular courses beyond the 21-credit hour Basic Coursework listed above.
+• May include regular or non-regular courses beyond the 21-credit hour Basic Coursework listed above.

-• Breadth requirement, of 6 credits of upper-division (300- or 400-level) or graduate-level (500-level or higher) courses outside of the student’s discipline.
+• Breadth requirement: 6 credits of upper-division (300- or 400-level) or graduate-level (500-level or higher) courses outside of the student’s discipline.

 • Courses may include dissertation, research, group study, independent study, supervised college teaching, and seminar credits, as well as credits earned in regular courses